 God's World, My Lens

 black & white sketch of open book, eye glasses on top, a throw and a mug beside

-God's Lens: by seeing themselves through His eyes and
+by seeing themselves through His eyes and

-Your Lens: hearing & seeing Him from your heart
+hearing and seeing Him from your heart

+God's World, My Lens